1138programming/1138programming.github.io/docs/index.markdown

 If you're thinking of becoming a programmer, start [here](/programming/swerve.html)

-If you want to write an article, check out [this link](/misc/howto.html)
+If you need to write an article, check out [this link](/misc/howto.html)

 That's all for now!